When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 Worshippers believe that the rats in the property are the goddess to whom they devote the temple.

-Before entering the temple, people have to take off their shoes and carry some milk or baked goods for sharing with rats.
+Before entering the temple, people have to take off their shoes and carry some milk or baked goods for sharing with the rats.

 And don’t dare to harm any of these creatures because the temple has its punishment for harming them.